 Texas State University

-the School of Criminal Justice
+The School of Criminal Justice and Criminology

-the 28th Annual Competition & Seminar for Crisis Negotiations
+The 31st Annual Competition & Seminar for Crisis Negotiations

 Secure electronic payment/registration site: Click Here